What is a Bilirubin in Urine Test?

 What do the results mean?

-If bilirubin is found in your urine, it may indicate:
+If bilirubin is found in your urine, it may be a sign that you have:

-- A blockage in the structures that carry bile from your liver
+- A blockage in your bile ducts, the small tubes that carry bile out of your liver

-A bilirubin in urine test is only one measure of liver function.
-If your results are abnormal, your health care provider may order additional blood and urine tests, including a liver panel.
-A liver panel is a series of blood tests that measure various enzymes, proteins, and substances in the liver.
-It is often used to detect liver disease.
+A bilirubin in urine test is only one measure of your liver health.
+If your test results aren't normal, your provider may order other tests, including a liver panel.
+A liver panel is a group of blood tests that measures many different enzymes, proteins, and other substances in the liver.
+It is often used to help find and diagnose liver disease.

 - Hinkle J, Cheever K. Brunner & Suddarth's Handbook of Laboratory and Diagnostic Tests.
 2nd Ed, Kindle.
 Philadelphia: Wolters Kluwer Health, Lippincott Williams & Wilkins; c2014.
 Bilirubin (Urine); 86–87 p.